 The Rubicon Trail is a picturesque hiking trail located on the southwest corner of Lake Tahoe.
 It contours the shoreline from Emerald Bay to D.L.
 Bliss State Park and boasts long, continuous panoramic views of Lake Tahoe.

-From aspects of the trail on its south end you can see many prominent locations of South Tahoe, such as Fannette Island, Maggie’s Peaks, Mount Tallac, Luther Pass, Freel Peak, Jobs Sister, and Monument Peak.
+From aspects of the trail you can see many prominent locations of South Tahoe, such as:

 Support Tahoe Trail Guide with a financial contribution via PayPal (single contribution) or Patreon (reoccurring contributions).
 Your support of Tahoe Trail Guide is very much appreciated!

-But always keep one eye on the actual trail because many of its sections feature tripping hazards (rocks, roots, and granite steps) juxtaposed next to steep drop-offs.
+Always keep one eye on the actual trail, however.
+This is because many of its sections feature tripping hazards (rocks, roots, and granite steps) juxtaposed next to steep drop-offs.

 If you hike the Rubicon Trail with your kids, definitely keep them on a tight leash through its steeper sections.

-Please note that this article is about the Rubicon hiking trail that travels alongside Lake Tahoe between Emerald Bay and D.L.
+Please note that this article is about the Rubicon hiking trail.
+This foot trail travels alongside Lake Tahoe between Emerald Bay and D.L.
 Bliss State Parks.
-This article is not about the legendary 22-mile, 4×4 trail of the same name that travels from the Loon Lake Trailhead (west slope) to Lake Tahoe (near Tahoma).
-For a detailed and succinct article about the 4×4 trail, visit OverlandSite.com.
+This article is not about the legendary 22-mile, 4×4 trail of the same name.
+That one travels from the Loon Lake Trailhead (west slope) to Lake Tahoe (near Tahoma).
+For a detailed and succinct article about the 4×4 vehicle trail, visit OverlandSite.com.

 Rubicon Hiking Trail Data (approximations):

-• The map I prefer for this trail is the Tom Harrison Desolation Wilderness Map because it provides the largest view of the Emerald Bay area compared to other recreational maps
+- The map I prefer for this trail is the Tom Harrison Desolation Wilderness Map.
+This is because it provides the largest view of the Emerald Bay area compared to other recreational maps.

 Considerations for Hiking the Rubicon Trail:

-• Because Emerald Bay is so highly trafficked (i.e. being loved to death), be diligent about packing out your trash, creating as little impact as possible, using the park’s toilets, not removing naturally occurring objects (i.e. pine cones, sticks, stones…), and not disturbing the wildlife
+- Emerald Bay is highly trafficked (i.e. being loved to death), so create as little impact as possible.
+For example, pack out your trash, use the park’s toilets, don’t remove naturally occurring objects (i.e. pine cones, sticks, stones), and don’t disturb the wildlife.

 Parking Directions for the Rubicon Hiking Trail: